 Just like an alcoholic who may not know they have a drinking problem, some toxic fans may not realize the damage they are doing to themselves or other people.
-To help fans that may not know which side of the fence they fall on, I compiled several different lists together to come up with some common behaviors of toxic fans.
+Am I a toxic fan?
+Are you?
+I wanted to help fans know which side of the fence they fall on, so I compiled 10 questions to ask.
 See if you can answer ‘yes’ to any of these behaviors:

 Toxic Fan Test

 Answer each question below.
 For every ‘yes’ question, give yourself one point.
 Add your score up and then see how you did!

 Are all of your problems with scifi someone else’s fault? – It is possible to be surrounded by people who make you miserable.
 Healthy people will try to dig themselves out of that hole, but toxic people will stay there and accept being a victim.
 Do you know someone (or are you someone) like this?